matomo-org/developer-documentation/docs/getting-started-part-2.md

 To add a new report you should use the CLI tool and execute the following command:

-`./console generate:report`.
+`./console generate:report`

 This command will guide you through the creation of a report and ask you several things such as the name of your plugin and the name of the report you want to create.
-When it asks you for a report name enter **Last Visits By Browser**, leave the dimension empty and choose the category "Visitor" by moving the arrow keys up or down.
+When it asks you for a report name enter "Last Visits By Browser", choose the category "Visitors" by moving the arrow keys up or down and leave the dimension empty.

 #### Adding a menu item